JoshOrndorff/recipes/text/3-entrees/basic-token.md

 }
 ```

 As usual, we first check for preconditions.
-I this case that means making sure that the token is not already initialized.
+In this case that means making sure that the token is not already initialized.
 Then we do any mutation necessary.

 ## Transferring Tokens
 To transfer tokens, a user who owns some tokens calls the `transfer` method specifying the recipient and the amount of tokens to transfer as parameters.